-Title to the property's mineral claims is held in the name of our wholly owned subsidiary Iguana Explorations Inc. The Province of British Columbia owns the land covered by the mineral claims.
-To our knowledge, there are no aboriginal land claims that might affect our title to the mineral claims or to the Province's title of the property.
+Title to the Saucy mineral claims and the Salsa mineral claims is held in the name of our wholly owned subsidiary Iguana Explorations Inc. The Province of British Columbia owns surface rights to the land covering our mineral claims.
+To our knowledge, there are no aboriginal land claims that might affect our title to the mineral claims or to the Province's title to the surface rights.
 There is no viable way for us to determine what claims, if any, certain aboriginal groups may make.
-The Government of British Columbia has adopted a policy that no private property rights will be expropriated to settle aboriginal land claims.
+The Government of British Columbia has adopted a policy that no private property rights will be expropriated to settle aboriginal land claims, however we can provide no assurances that our title to the mineral claims will not, in the future, become subject to such aboriginal claims.